All Episodes

 These things are sold out weeks in advance.

-And I told you people, in certain people's lives like mine, there's no such thing as sold out.
+And I told you people, in certain people's lives, like mine, there's no such thing as sold out.

-And I explained how this works, but people are starting to ask, all right, somebody had to get him on that sleeper car.
+But people are starting to ask, all right, somebody had to get him on that sleeper car.

 Somebody had to do it.

-They are sold out weeks in advance, and to take the thing all the way to Chicago can cost you close to a thousand bucks.
+And to take the thing all the way to Chicago can cost you close to $1,000.

 No problem for Shu.

-Uh just it is it is an interesting thing.
+But I just, it is an interesting thing.

-Uh you know, we discussed, you know, who might have the power.
+We discussed who might have the power.

 Bay Area Rapid Transit.

-Anyway, back to Ahmadini Zod.
+Anyway, back to Ahmadinezad.

-Uh hell, they ought to bring him down here to some of the high schools.
+Hell, they ought to bring him down here to some of the high schools.

-I've I've been hearing some of the most incredible stories about what's happening in schools down here in South Florida.
+I've been hearing some of the most incredible stories about what's happening in schools down here in South Florida.

-Mom, teacher will not allow the word God in the classroom and won't even type it on paper, types G-D.
+I'm tempted to tell you about it, but it's, for example, Parent told me, daughter came home from school, mom, teacher will not allow the word God in the classroom and won't even type it on paper.

-Guess what this teacher was also doing?
+This teacher was also doing.

 Teacher, I don't even know what the course is.